AaronDemond/AaronDemond.github.io/README.md

 Personal home page for Aaron Demond
 ---------

-Build using the vida jekyll theme & github pages.
+Built using the vida jekyll theme & github pages.